roytang/blog/content/post/2008/04/shadowmoor-sneak-peek.md

 On his turn he lays down a bunch of creatures including Safehold Elite (which can block the Oversoul!) and is ready to swing and kill me next turn.
-I topdeck the Shield of the Oversoul and show it to him. &#8220;That's only 7/7,&#8221; he shrugs.
+I topdeck the Shield of the Oversoul and show it to him.
+"That's only 7/7,&#8221; he shrugs.
 I show him the last card in my hand &#8211; Tower Above, and I take the win.

 Four and O!
 If only I had this pool last week&#8230;